+All purchases must be pre-approved by the LAHA Board of Directors.
 All reimbursement requests are to be submitted to the LAHA Treasurer with receipts and explanation for what the expense was (i.e., Ice Cup supplies, etc.).
 Reimbursement requests without proper documentation will not be honored.
 Please allow up to two weeks for reimbursement requests to be processed.